dewyze/vim-tada/README.md

 - `@config.todo_stasuses`: Array of strings
 - `@config.todo_symbols`: Hash with statuses as keys
 - `@config.todo_style`: One of: `unicode`, `ascii`, `markdown`, `simple`
-- `@config.colors`: Hash with string keys and hex color values.
+- `@config.colors`: Hash with string keys and hex/int/array colors.
 See [colors](#colors)

 ## Contributing